shuraosipov/receipt-parser/README.md

 ```

 # Test
-Upload sample recept from static_assets folder to the bucket under `landing` folder.
+Upload a sample receipt from the `static_assets` folder to the bucket under the `landing` folder.
 Wait for a few seconds and check if a new file appeared in the `staging` folder on the same bucket.

 ## Useful Links